WebOrigami/docs/src/content/framework/templates.md

 ### How maps work

-Graph Origami templates don't treat such maps specially.
+Web Origami templates don't treat such maps specially.
 Rather, the `@map/values` function is returning a tree of HTML fragments that are concatenated into the text output.

 In the above example, the `@map/values` function maps an array of people to HTML fragments.
 The transformation can be visualized like this: